Overview

 );

-These three components in conjunction will provide a FlatList of all channels available to the connected user.
+These components render a FlatList of channels for the connected user.

 Channel